-Unlike some cities, Fullerton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fullerton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fullerton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fullerton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fullerton who work in sales jobs (13.08%), office and administrative support (13.03%), and management occupations (10.98%).

 Also of interest is that Fullerton has more people living here who work in computers and math than 95% of the places in the US.

-The population of Fullerton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.65% of adults in Fullerton have a bachelor's degree or even advanced degree.
+The education level of Fullerton citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Fullerton have a bachelor's degree or even advanced degree.

 The per capita income in Fullerton in 2010 was $30,428, which is upper middle income relative to California and the nation.
 This equates to an annual income of $121,712 for a family of four.
 However, Fullerton contains both very wealthy and poor people as well.

 Fullerton is an extremely ethnically-diverse city.
 The people who call Fullerton home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Fullerton, accounting for 35.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fullerton residents report their race to be White, followed by Asian.
 Important ancestries of people in Fullerton include English, Irish, Italian, and French .